Ponchatoula man dies following crash on La. 42 in Ascension Parish

 According to the Louisiana State Police, the crash occurred around 6 p.m., killing 28-year-old Christian Harrell of Ponchatoula.

 Troopers said Harrell was traveling at a high rate of speed on La.
-42 in a 2004 Chrolet Silverado when he went off the left side of the road, entered a ditch and struck a utility pole.
+42 in a 2004 Chevrolet Silverado when he went off the left side of the road, entered a ditch and struck a utility pole.

 Harrell, who was not wearing a seat belt at the time of the crash, was ejected from the vehicle.
 He was transported to a local hospital, where he later died from his injuries.